geosolutions-it/MapStore2/docs/developer-guide/configuration-files.md

 ## Front-end Configurations Files

 They are JSON files that will be loaded via HTTP from the client, keeping most of the framework working also in an html-only context (when used with different back-ends or no-backend).
+These JSON files are located in `web/client` directory and they will be copied in the root of the war file.

 Several configuration files (at development and / or run time) are available to configure all the different aspects of an application.